CalvinWill/Innordle/README.md

 ## TODO:
 ### Functionality (Listed in order of importance):

+- Add ability to reset game

+- Add some way to apply settings before starting game

+Includes Difficulty, and could also include which columns to include Difficulty can be a strict include

 - Add options to change guessed characters

 This includes whether the characters are randomly picked or by choice or daily.
 Would probably require some sort of backend!